Mali: EU sanctions prime minister, other junta members | DW | 04.02.2022

 "The five designated people are subject to a travel ban, which prevents them from entering or transiting through EU territories, and an asset freeze," a statement from the bloc said.

-As well as the PM, Colonel Malick Diaw and Colonel Ismael Wague have also been hit by the sanctions.
+As well as the prime minister, Colonel Malick Diaw and Colonel Ismael Wague have also been targetted by the sanctions.
 "Wague's actions also undermine the successful completion of the political transition of Mali," the EU said.

 Goita put himself in charge last year after two military coups — in 2020 and 2021 — dismissing the civilian leaders of Mali's transitional government in the process.